-In fiscal year 2012, the Series 2008B3 and 2008B4 Bonds were converted to a bank rate mode and directly placed with the bondholder.
-In fiscal year 2015, the Series 2008B1 Bonds were converted to a bank rate mode and directly placed with the bondholder.
-In fiscal year 2016, the Series 2008B2 Bonds were converted to a bank rate mode and directly placed with the bondholder.
+converted to a bank rate mode and directly placed with the bondholder.
 The bank rate also resets on a weekly basis and is tied to the SIFMA index plus a spread.
 The 2008B Bonds are subject to optional and mandatory redemption and optional and mandatory tender for purchase prior to maturity.
 Amortization installments for the mandatory redemption of the 2008B Bonds began on July 1, 2014.

-The annual requirements to amortize all revenue bonds and revenue refunding bonds outstanding as of June 30, 2017, are summarized as follows (all amounts in thousands).
-The totals below are net of capitalized interest funds available for debt service.
+The annual requirements to amortize all revenue bonds and revenue refunding bonds outstanding as of June 30, 2017, are summarized above (all amounts in thousands).
+The totals above are net of capitalized interest funds available for debt service.
 For purposes of this note, the interest rate applicable to variable rate bonds is the synthetic fixed rate of 4.7753% for the 2008 Bonds.
-None of the fees associated with liquidity, letters of credit, or remarketing arrangements are included in the chart below, nor are the incremental rates paid on any floating rate note arrangements.
+None of the fees associated with liquidity, letters of credit, or remarketing arrangements are included in the chart above, nor are the incremental rates paid on any floating rate note arrangements.